-Would you like to try Twitter but don’t know where to start?
+Are you part of the pharmaceutical industry and would like to use Twitter socially as well as to engage with HCPs online?
 One of the reasons Twitter is so popular is that it really is very simple.
-If you’re an absolute beginner, here’s a quick guide to get you started.
+If you’re an absolute beginner here’s a quick guide to get you started.

 1. Start at twitter.com

 Why not start by seeing what’s being said about something you’re interested in.
-Go to http://twitter.com, type a word or phrase in the white search box and click ‘Search’.
-Whatever you entered, there are bound to be people talking about it right now, somewhere.
+Go to https://twitter.com, type a word or phrase in the white search box and click ‘Search’.
+Whatever you enter, there are bound to be people talking about it right now, somewhere.

 Type the words that are displayed in the graphic box (to prove you’re a real human, not a machine).

-You’ll receive a welcome email from Twitter, with a link to your profile and information about how to set up Twitter for your mobile phone, should you wish to (you don’t need to, but doing so will allow you to post messages on the move via SMS).
+Read the Terms of Service before clicking the checkbox in order to get some helpful insight into using Twitter.
+You’ll receive a welcome email from Twitter, with a link to your profile and information about how to set up Twitter for your mobile phone.

 Before you connect with friends, or say something on Twitter, you might want to decide how your profile appears to others on Twitter.
 Click on the ‘Settings’ link at the top of the screen at twitter.com (assuming you are still logged in), and you will be able to set a few options.